A Review of Workplace Leadership Styles: Men Vs. Women

 - Transactional– A number of studies have shown that men exhibit a transactional leadership style in comparison to women.
 A transactional leadership style is one in which “job performance as a series of transactions to be rewarded or disciplined.
 [A leader] establish[es] give-and-take relationships that appeal to subordinates’ self-interests.
 Such leaders manage in the conventional manner of clarifying subordinates responsibilities, rewarding them for meeting objectives, and correcting them for failing to meet objectives” (Eagly & Carli, 2007).

-- Prefer Hierarchical Structure – Men tend to prefer a hierarchical leadership structure because it allows for easier role clarity and delegation of authority.
+- Prefer Hierarchical Structure – Men tend to prefer a hierarchical leadership structure because it allows for easier role clarity, the decision making process, and delegation of authority.
 A disadvantage of a hierarchical structure is employees not taking enough initiative to solve a problem.
 Instead, the employee defers to a higher level of senior management to make a decision.
 This delay in making a decision can prove costly to an organization needing to make rapid decisions.

 - Focus on Performance – Focusing on doing one’s best is what all organizations strive for.
 This constant drive to outperform other team members could have a negative impact on your firm because resources and knowledge aren’t being shared across the organization.
 Instead, fiefdoms become established and entrenched, which could be to the detriment of the firm.

 - Direct Communication – As was mentioned in a transactional leadership definition, a direct communication style is where a leader clarifies subordinate responsibilities and provides precise instruction for what they are looking for.
 Further, this can also mean having frank discussions about performance – whether it has been good or needs improvement.
 One downside of a direct communication style can be a team member’s unwillingness to listen to the frank assessment of their performance.